aepokcorporation/gpu-setup-tool/SECURITY.md

 # Security Policy

 ## Supported Versions
-This project is currently in its **v0.1.0 (Initial Release)** stage.
-Security updates and fixes will apply to this version only.
+This project is currently in its **v2.0 (Second Version Release)** stage.
+Security updates and fixes will apply to these versions only.

 | Version   | Supported         |
 | --------- | ----------------- |